earthgecko/skyline/docs/installation.rst

 What the components do
 ----------------------

-- Graphite - is a timeseries database (TSDB) that receives metrics for machines and applications, stores the metric data and sends the metric data to the Skyline Horizon app via a pickle (Python object serialization).
+- Graphite - is a time series database (TSDB) that receives metrics for machines and applications, stores the metric data and sends the metric data to the Skyline Horizon app via a pickle (Python object serialization).
 Graphite is a separate application that will probably be running on another server in a